Huegoxaga/notes/embedded/nvidia.md

   - Each mode has different energy usage and performance scenarios
   - `sudo nvpmodel -m <modeID>`
   - `sudo nvpmodel -q –verbose` query which mode is currently being used
+  - `cat /etc/nvpmodel.conf` to see all the modes available
+    - For Jetson Nano mode `1` is 10W mode with Barrel jack 5V 4A power supplies, `2` is 5W mode with Micro USB power supplies
 - `cat nv_tegra_release` check the current version of the `L4T`
 - nmcli
   - `nmcli d` list all network interface